cloudbutton/azure-plugin/README.md

 ## Plugin setup

-If you did not install `cloudbutton` yet, you first have to [install](https://github.com/cloudbutton/cloudbutton) it.\
+If you did not install `pywren_ibm_cloud` yet, you first have to [install](https://github.com/pywren/pywren-ibm-cloud) it.\
-Assuming you already have installed Cloudbutton:
+Assuming you already have installed IBM-Pywren:

   1. Clone this repository.
   2. Execute the `install_plugin.py` script.
 ```
   python3 install_plugin.py
 ```
-  3. Edit your local Cloudbutton config file (typically ~/.cloudbutton_config) with the new parameters for Azure.\
+  3. Edit your local Pywren config file (typically ~/.pywren_config) with the new parameters for Azure.\
      See [config_tempate.yaml](/config_template.yaml)
 ```yaml